-Christchurch, located on the East Coast of the South Island, is New Zealand’s third largest city.
+Located on the east coast of the South Island, Christchurch is New Zealand’s third largest city.

-‘The Garden City’ has a rich history and welcomes many tourists and students as they arrive in the city’s international airport ready to explore the South Island.
+‘The Garden City’ has a rich history and welcomes many tourists and students as they arrive at the city’s international airport ready to explore the South Island.

 Living in Christchurch as a student

-Two English New Zealand member schools are located in Christchurch.
-Both are located on tertiary campuses – one in the heart of the city, the other at a suburban campus within easy travelling distance to the city centre.
+English New Zealand has two member schools in Christchurch.
+Both of them are located on tertiary campuses – one in the heart of the city, and the other at a suburban campus within easy travelling distance of the city centre.

 Staying with a homestay family at the start of your course is a popular choice.
 Long-term students often move to a campus residence or share a house with other students.

-Further study options include quality high schools, private colleges and tertiary institutes.
-Ara Institute of Canterbury, the University of Canterbury (UC) and Lincoln University offer world class diploma and degree programmes.
+Further study options include quality high schools, private colleges, and tertiary institutions.
+Ara Institute of Canterbury, the University of Canterbury (UC), and Lincoln University offer world-class diploma and degree programmes.

 What to do in Christchurch

 At the weekend, walk along the beach at Sumner or go mountain biking at the Christchurch Adventure Park.
-Visit the Riccarton Farmers’ Market is a busy and interesting place to visit on a Saturday morning.
-You can sample gourmet and organic foods, enjoy the entertainment and talk to friendly people from Christchurch and overseas.
+Visit the Riccarton Farmers’ Market to sample gourmet and organic foods, enjoy the entertainment, and talk to friendly people from Christchurch and overseas.

-Visiting the International Antarctic Centre, punting down the Avon River, and relaxing in the new He Puna Taimoana Hot Pools by the sea are just a few must-do activities.
+Visiting the International Antarctic Centre, punting down the Avon River, and relaxing in the He Puna Taimoana Hot Pools by the sea are just a few more must-do activities.

 Eating and drinking in Christchurch

-Christchurch is a transitional city with a lot of new restaurants and cafes popping up all over the city.
+Christchurch is a transitional city with lots of new restaurants and cafes popping up all the time.

-Little High and The Riverside are two upmarket food courts offering local and international cuisine.
-You’ll have plenty of opportunity to practise your English while socialising with friends at one of these great venues.
+Little High Eatery and Riverside Market are two upmarket food courts offering delicious local and international cuisine.
+You’ll have plenty of opportunity to practise your English while socialising with friends at one of these great venues!

 Venues, facilities and events in Christchurch

-Home to the internationally renowned Crusaders rugby team, AMI Stadium hosts many games throughout the year.
+Home to the internationally-renowned Crusaders rugby team, Orangetheory Stadium hosts many sports games throughout the year.

-International music artists perform at the Christchurch Arena, and Hagley Park holds family friendly events such as Sparks in the Park combine classical music with spectacular fireworks.
+International music artists perform at the Christchurch Arena, and Hagley Park holds family friendly events such as Sparks in the Park, which combines classical music with spectacular fireworks.